lzolkiewski/AssertAllProblem/README.md

 # TestVerifier

-During our development we have encountered a problem where using kotlin's asserAll caused an exception while using other implementation did not.
+During our development we have encountered a problem where using kotlin's asserAll caused an exception while its java counterpart did not.

 ## In order to reproduce the problem